patrickocoffeyo/meteor-boilerplate/README.md

  - jquery
  - accounts-base
  - underscore

+##Deployment with Docker
+This package includes a basic dockerfile for deploying built versions of your application.
+More instructions and development on this feature to come.

 ##Folder Structure
 The <code>/client</code>, <code>/server</code>, and <code>/lib</code> folders provide some basic app structure that I've found to be useful: